Glenrothes: Regeneration and future development

+There are also proposals to support the regeneration of the western neighbourhoods, centered around the Glenwood centre.
+A charrette was held in 2017, facilitated by PAS and supported by design experts, Fife Council and the Scottish Government to inform an action plan for the future of the area.
+The Glenwood Centre was subsequently demolished in 2023 making way for the regeneration of the area.
+Fife Council is replacing the demolished centre with new affordable homes and a community hub facility.

 Glenrothes is to be home to the UK's First 100% Green Data Centre which is to be built at Queensway Technology Park.
 Once complete this will represent a significant economic development for the area and will play a strategically important part in Scotland's IT infrastructure transformation as a whole.
 The £40 million development will create over 300 construction jobs during the build process and up to 50 full-time posts created on completion, including technical and operational staff.
 The facility will be the first of its kind in the UK drawing its energy from a renewable source with power coming directly from the RWE biomass plant in the town.
 Queensway Data Centre will accommodate up to 1500 high performance computer racks offering the highest levels of resilience and data security.
 The facility will be built to a BREEAM outstanding standard with a power usage effectiveness rating of less than 1.15.

-There are also proposals to support the regeneration of the western neighbourhoods, centered around the Glenwood centre.
-A charrette was held in 2017, facilitated by PAS and supported by design experts, Fife Council and the Scottish Government.
-This was intended to inform an action plan for the future of the area.